Genbox/WolframAlpha/README.md

 ```

-For more examples, take a look at the WolframAlpha.NET Client and WolframAlpha.NET Tests projects.
+For more examples, take a look at the WolframAlphaNet.Examples and WolframAlphaNet.Tests projects.